DefGuard/docs/deployment-strategies/terraform.md

 The terraform configuration includes the necessary resources to setup all components of Defguard.

 We recommend reading on the architecture of Defguard before proceeding with the deployment.
-You can find the documentation on the [Defguard architecture page](https://docs.defguard.net/in-depth/architecture).
+You can find the documentation on the [Defguard architecture page](../in-depth/architecture/).
 When configuring the networking, the most important thing is to keep in mind the following rules:

 * Defguard Core web UI should be accessible only from the internal network or through a secure VPN connection.
-* Defguard Proxy web UI should be publicly accessible, as it is used to securely pass messages to core from clients that are not connected to the VPN.
+* Defguard Edge web UI should be publicly accessible, as it is used to securely pass messages to core from clients that are not connected to the VPN.
 * Defguard Gateway UDP port should be publicly accessible, as clients use it to connect to the VPN.
 * All gRPC traffic must stay internal. gRPC ports should only be available for the two parties that communicate with each other, e.g. core and proxy, or core and gateway.